moneerrifai/emma-rifai/content/pages/honors.md

 <!---->

-*   2016, 2018: Graduate Student Senate Travel Grant, the University of Iowa

 *   2010-2011: Foreign Language and Area Studies (Flas) Fellowship, University of Washington

 *   2009-2010: Schwartz Fellowship, University of Washington